Creative Commons License 2023 Volume 10 Issue 1

 b)

 Figure 1.
-Fourier analysis (2001-2020): a) Dynamics of the average annual temperature; b) Bodman index average trend
+Fourier analysis (2001-2020): a) Dynamics of the average annual temperature, b) Bodman index average trend.

-Several studies have shown that from 2001-2016 the average winter temperature increased by 0.9°C in the north of the Region, by 0.7°C in Kislovodsk, and by 1.1°C in Stavropol compared to 1961-2000.
+Several studies have shown that from 2001-2016 the average winter temperature increased by 0.9°C in the north of the region, by 0.7 °C in Kislovodsk, and by 1.1 °C in Stavropol compared to 1961-2000.
 In 2017-2020, the noted trend continued [9].
 However, it was also noted that an increase in temperature takes place during the warm season.
 Moreover, this increase is so noticeable that in the agricultural sector of the economy, there is a need to take measures to adapt crop production to new climatic conditions [10].

-Some authors believe that the warming is significant throughout the territory of the Region and some landscapes can already be attributed to another landscape zone according to the conditions of humidification (by the ratio of heat and moisture supply) [11].
+Some authors believe that the warming is significant throughout the territory of the region and some landscapes can already be attributed to another landscape zone according to the conditions of humidification (by the ratio of heat and moisture supply) [11].
 These conclusions were confirmed by further studies of the Stavropol climate.
 Since the ongoing climate changes are expressed in the fact that both temperatures and precipitation are increasing at the same time, the overall result of these changes is of particular interest for dry-steppe landscapes [12].

-In the XXI century, the average date of the onset of spring in the Central Caucasus Region is February 16, from February 11 in Novoaleksandrovsk to February 25 in Kislovodsk.
-In the new century, four times the average date for the Region of a steady transition of the average daily temperature through 0 0C fell in January, 7 times - in February, and 9 times - on March.
+In the XXI century, the average date of the onset of spring in the Central Caucasus region is February 16, from February 11 in Novoaleksandrovsk to February 25 in Kislovodsk.
+In the new century, four times the average date for the region of a steady transition of the average daily temperature through 0 °C fell in January, 7 times - in February, and 9 times - in March.
 The earliest onset of spring was noted in 2013 - on January 19, and the latest - on March 16 - in 2012, which is inclusive of the concept of global warming.
 The warming is most noticeable in the northern latitudes.
 However, many researchers believe that in both middle and southern latitudes, the main contribution to the increase in average annual temperatures is made by the increase in winter temperature [13].

 Figure 2.
-Spectrum variability of the Bodman index
+Spectrum variability of the Bodman index.

 Assessment of bioclimatic conditions based on the Bodman index, moisture coefficient, and other coefficients and indices based on typical climatic parameters will trace the relationship between climatic conditions, landscape appearance, and the spread of ixodid ticks (Figure 2) [14].